christianwach/civicrm-wp-member-sync/README.md

 **License:** GPLv2 or later<br/>
 **License URI:** https://www.gnu.org/licenses/gpl-2.0.html

-Keep *WordPress* users in sync with *CiviCRM* memberships by granting either a role or capabilities to users with that membership.
+Keep *WordPress* Users in sync with *CiviCRM* Memberships by granting either a Role or Capabilities to Users with that Membership.

 ## Description

 *Please note:* this is the development repository for CiviCRM WordPress Member Sync.
 The plugin is also available in the [WordPress Plugin Directory](https://wordpress.org/plugins/civicrm-wp-member-sync/), which is the best place to get it from if you're not a developer.

-The *CiviCRM WordPress Member Sync* plugin keeps a *WordPress* user in sync with a *CiviCRM* membership by granting either a role or capabilities to a *WordPress* user who has that membership.
+The *CiviCRM WordPress Member Sync* plugin keeps a *WordPress* User in sync with a *CiviCRM* Membership by granting either a Role or Capabilities to a *WordPress* User who has that Membership.

-This enables you to have, among other things, members-only content on your website that is only accessible to current members as defined by the membership types and status rules that you set up in the plugin's settings.
+This enables you to have, among other things, members-only content on your website that is only accessible to current members as defined by the Membership Types and status rules that you set up in the plugin's settings.
 CiviCRM WordPress Member Sync is compatible with both "[Members](https://wordpress.org/plugins/members/)" and "[Groups](https://wordpress.org/plugins/groups/)" for managing members-only content in WordPress.

 ### Notes